 Just the mention of the word “handwriting” stirs all kinds of emotions for homeschoolers.
-We wonder if there really is any purpose in this highly technological society where abbreviations and short hand have replaced any attempt at grammar.
+We wonder if there really is any purpose in this highly technological society where abbreviations and shorthand have replaced any attempt at grammar.
 We look around at what is going on in classrooms around the country and often figure we ought not bother with this antiquated skill.

-OR worse… we have a child who is struggling with it, so we just throw our hands up in defeat.
+Or worse . . . we have a child who is struggling with it, so we just throw our hands up in defeat.

-If either of these describe you, or if you simply find yourself with unanswered questions about teaching handwriting in your homeschool, I hope you’ll read on.
+If either of these describes you, or if you simply find yourself with unanswered questions about teaching handwriting in your homeschool, I hope you’ll read on.
 I want to share some thoughts with you that will help you navigate these tricky waters.

 First, let’s clear up some terms.
 Handwriting is the practice of forming letters properly in a legible format.
 The term “writing” is used to describe the art of combining words and sentences to convey a message to your reader.
 It’s important not to mix these two up because they aren’t the same thing.
 However, they do follow a very natural progression.
 We start first with handwriting and often replace that subject with “writing” as our kids get older.

 Over the years, I have used a variety of products and systems to help my homeschool children learn handwriting.
 Below I will break out a step-by-step approach, but I want to remind you that every child is very different.
 The ages are loose guidelines.
 The most important thing to evaluate is your own child’s skill set.